petitnau/algoml/README.md

 # AlgoML

-AlgoML (after *Algorand Modelling Language*) is a DSL for specifying Algorand smart contracts, which compiles into TEAL scripts.
+AlgoML (*Algorand Modelling Language*) is a DSL for specifying Algorand smart contracts, which compiles into TEAL scripts.

 Roughly, an AlgoML specification is a sequence of clauses of the form:
 ```java